onealexharms/shades-of-purple/README.md

 # Shades of Purple

-Shades of Purple is, for now, primarily about the US politial spectrum.
+Shades of Purple is, for now, primarily about the U.S.political spectrum.
 It's art, not science.
 It's not a poll.

 These are hard times for us.
 A lot of us are scared.
 A lot of us are angry.
 Messages we get suggest that there are two kinds of people, and that if we can tell which kind someone is, we know whether they're a friend or an enemy.